-Exclusion Signs and Symptoms Readmission Criteria Fever Fever has been absent for 24 hours without Temp at or above 100.4 degrees F. (orally, ear, forehead or the use of fever reducing medications or a axillary) note from a doctor indicating that the fever is due to a non - contagious condition (for example, teething or ear infection).
-COVID-19 Your child should remain home for 5 days If your child is experiencing any of the following main (the positive test day is day 0).
-If your child symptoms: Cough, trouble breathing, shortness of breath, displays no symptoms they must wear a new loss of taste or smell.
-Two of the minor symptoms: mask for days 5-10 OR can be tested by a fever (100.4+) or chills, sore throat, congestion/runny nose, third party on the 6 th day.
-If the test is body aches, nausea, fatigue, headache or diarrhea) they negative they may return.
-IF the day 6 test should be kept at home and Director should be notified. is positive they must continue to quarantine until day 10.
-In all cases symptoms must be resolved for 24 hours prior to returning.
-If a household member tests positive the child must quarantine 5 days after the household member's 5 day quarantine.
-COVID-19 Classroom Potential Exposure Parents monitor children closely for symptoms.
-Staff in the exposed room will monitor each child's temperature prior to entrance of the classroom for 5 days.
-Students with any symptoms will be sent home and will need a third party COVID test prior to return.
-If the test is negative the child may return.
-If the test is positive the child will follow the positive case protocol.
-Ringworm 24 hours after physician's care and Flat, spreading ring shaped lesions ringworm treatment begins (need note from Dr. to return) Strep Throat 24 hours after physician's visit and antibiotic Sore or reddened throat accompanied by a fever; may cause treatment begins headache, loss of appetite, swollen lymph nodes in neck and bad breath Pink Eye If bacterial may return 24 hours after antibiotics have been started.
+Exclusion Signs and Symptoms Readmission Criteria

+Fever Fever has been absent for 24 hours without

+Temp at or above 100.4 degrees F. (orally, ear, forehead or the use of fever reducing medications or a

+axillary) note from a doctor indicating that the fever

+is due to a non - contagious condition (for

+example, teething or ear infection).

+COVID-19 Your child should remain home for 5 days

+If your child is experiencing any of the following main (the positive test day is day 0).
+If your child

+symptoms: Cough, trouble breathing, shortness of breath, displays no symptoms they must wear a

+new loss of taste or smell.
+Two of the minor symptoms: mask for days 5-10 OR can be tested by a

+fever (100.4+) or chills, sore throat, congestion/runny nose, home test on the 6 th day.
+If the test is

+body aches, nausea, fatigue, headache or diarrhea) they negative they may return.
+If the day 6 test is

+should be kept at home and Director should be notified. positive they must continue to quarantine

+until day 10.

+In all cases symptoms must be resolved for

+24 hours prior to returning.

+If a household member tests positive the

+child must quarantine 5 days after the

+household member's 5 day quarantine as

+long as child is symptom free.

+COVID-19 Classroom Potential Exposure Parents monitor children closely for

+symptoms.

+Staff in the exposed room will monitor each

+child's temperature prior to entrance of the

+classroom for 5 days.

+Students with any symptoms will be sent

+home and will need a home COVID test prior

+to return.
+If the test is negative the child

+may return.
+If the test is positive the child

+will follow the positive case protocol.

+Ringworm 24 hours after physician's care and

+Flat, spreading ring shaped lesions ringworm treatment begins (need note from

+Dr. to return)

+Strep Throat 12 hours after antibiotic treatment begins,

+Sore or reddened throat accompanied by a fever; may cause child is fever free and able to comfortably

+headache, loss of appetite, swollen lymph nodes in neck and participate in programming.

+bad breath

+Pink Eye If bacterial may return 24 hours after

+antibiotics have been started.

+If viral may return when symptom free.